-- 1. A FINAL OFFICIAL secondary transcript. - Proof of secondary school completion either through an official notation on the final official transcript or by submitting a copy of their secondary certificate.
+- 1. A final official secondary transcript. - Proof of secondary school completion either through an official notation on the final official transcript or by submitting a copy of their secondary certificate.

 Applicants who have completed secondary/high school outside Canada, the United States of America, the United Kingdom, Australia, or New Zealand may be required to submit an Assessment for Educational Institutions from the International Qualifications Assessment Service (IQAS) of the Government of Alberta.
 The assessment will evaluate course work to determine how it compares to Alberta high school subjects.
-For more information, see the IQAS website at http://employment.alberta.ca/immigration/4512.html
+For more information, see the IQAS website.